saltwatersardine/Data-Analytics-Projects/Bike_Share_Data_Analysis_Case_Study_Using_R.md

 **<ins>Deliverable:</ins>**
 * [x] A clear statement of the business task
-  - Understand how annual members and casual riders use Cyclistic bikes differently to guide the development of marketing strategies aimed at converting casual riders into annual members.
+  - The task is to understand how annual members and casual riders use Cyclistic bikes differently to guide the development of marketing strategies aimed at converting casual riders into annual members.

-The problem we are trying to solve is the conversion of casual riders into annual members.
-This will increase the profitability of Cyclistic as annual members have been identified as more profitable than casual riders.
-The insights derived from this analysis can guide business decisions such as:

-1. Designing targeted marketing strategies.
-2. Improving the features and services that matter most to casual riders, enhancing their experience and incentivizing them to become annual members.
-3. Providing valuable data-backed suggestions for the use of digital media to reach out to and influence casual riders.

-Next, we will `Prepare` and `Process` the data to ensure it is clean and well-structured for analysis.

 ## Prepare

-I will use will use [Cyclistic’s historical trip data](https://divvy-tripdata.s3.amazonaws.com/index.html) to analyze and identify trends.
-The data has been made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).
+We will need to ensure that the dataset is clean and well-structured before proceeding with the analysis.

 **<ins>Key Tasks</ins>**
 * [x] Download data and store it appropriately.